DevExpress-Examples/asp-net-core-dashboard-customize-color-palettes/README.md

 ### Sales by Category Dashboard

-In the *Sales By Category* dashboard, the [DashboardConfigurator.CustomPalette](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.DashboardConfigurator.CustomPalette) event is used to substitute the default palette with a custom one.
+In the *Sales By Category* dashboard, the [DashboardConfigurator.CustomPalette](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.DashboardConfigurator.CustomPalette) event is used to substitute the default palette with a custom palette.

 Both dashboard items use the global color scheme.

 ![Web Dashboard - Customizing Color Palettes Global Scheme](images/custom-color-palettes.png)